 Creating or maintaining a tick safe environment around your home or workplace can reduce your encounters with wildlife species and the parasites that they may harbor.
 Some techniques may be more applicable than others depending on where you live.

 Landscaping techniques to reduce tick habitat around your home or workplace:

 - Clear tall grasses and brush around buildings and at the edge of lawns.

 - Place a 3-ft wide barrier of wood chips or gravel between lawns and wooded or grassy areas and around patios and play equipment.
 This will inhibit tick migration into high recreation areas.

 - Mow the lawn frequently and keep leaves raked.

 - Stack wood neatly and in a dry area (discourages rodents that ticks feed on).
 You may also place Permethrin treated nest materials (dryer lint or cotton balls placed in old toilet paper or paper towel tubes) in or around your woodpile which will kill ticks that attach to rodents that may use these materials to make their nests.
 Tick Tubes may also be commercially purchased.
-Though the aracacide does not remove infection from rodents, it does kill ticks that come in contact with infected small mammals, thus reducing the rsik of transmission of disease to both humans and pets around the home or workplace.
+Though acaricide does not remove infection from rodents, it does kill ticks that come in contact with infected small mammals, thus reducing the risk of transmission of disease to both humans and pets around the home or workplace.

 - Keep playground equipment, decks, and patios away from yard edges and trees and place them in a sunny location, if possible.